paypal/squbs/docs/perpetualstream.md

 }
 ```

 `Restart` will restart the stage that has an error without shutting down the stream.
-Please see [Supervision Strategies](http://doc.akka.io/docs/akka/current/scala/stream/stream-error.html#Supervision_Strategies) for possible strategies.
+Please see [Supervision Strategies](http://doc.pekko.io/docs/pekko/current/scala/stream/stream-error.html#Supervision_Strategies) for possible strategies.

 #### Connecting a Perpetual Stream with an HTTP Flow

-Akka HTTP allows defining a `Flow[HttpRequest, HttpResponse, NotUsed]`, which gets materialized for each http connection.
-There are scenarios where an app needs to connect the http flow to a long running stream that needs to be materialized only once (e.g., publishing to Kafka).
-Akka HTTP enables end-to-end streaming in such scenarios with [`MergeHub`](http://doc.akka.io/docs/akka/current/scala/stream/stream-dynamic.html#dynamic-fan-in-and-fan-out-with-mergehub-broadcasthub-and-partitionhub).  squbs provides utilities to connect an http flow with a `PerpetualStream` that uses `MergeHub`.
+pekko HTTP allows defining a `Flow[HttpRequest, HttpResponse, NotUsed]`, which gets materialized for each http connection.
+There are scenarios where an app needs to connect the http flow to a long running stream that needs to be materialized only once (e.g., publishing to Kafka).  pekko HTTP enables end-to-end streaming in such scenarios with [`MergeHub`](http://doc.pekko.io/docs/pekko/current/scala/stream/stream-dynamic.html#dynamic-fan-in-and-fan-out-with-mergehub-broadcasthub-and-partitionhub).  squbs provides utilities to connect an http flow with a `PerpetualStream` that uses `MergeHub`.

 Below are sample `PerpetualStream` implementations - two Scala and two Java equivalents, all using `MergeHub`.